dom111/webdav-js/README.md

 - Chrome
 - Firefox
 - Edge
-- IE11 (I may drop support for this to reduce the package size in the future - unless anyone REALY needs it?)
+- IE11 (I may drop support for this to reduce the package size in the future - unless anyone REALLY needs it?)

 ## Implementations